 In the 1950s, political pressures of the time strongly dictated the topics animation could cover.
 There was a deep suspicion across Communist/Socialist countries from Sweden to China of American resources and technology in the field and how they co-opted animation in particular to propulgate a positive image of the West and by contrast of course, a negative one of the East.

-The Hungarian state invested so heavily in their national animation studio Pannónia that it rose to major international renown, competing with Walt Disney and Hanna Barbera.
-Nationalistic to the core, Hungarian folklore and traditions, the country’s artistic and musical legacy and the colours of the national costumes dominated the content of the cartoons produced in this period, with the explicit goal of fostering a sense of national pride in Hungary’s creative celebration of its homegrown history and legends that was good enough to compete with this American/Western narrative, if not even better.
+A combination of the Hungarian state’s investment in their national animation studio Pannónia and the undisputed skill and inventiveness of Hungarian animators saw the studio rise to major international renown, competing with American animation giants Walt Disney and Hanna Barbera.
+Hungarian folklore and traditions, the country’s famed artistic and musical legacy and the colours of the national costume infused the eccentric and colourful cartoons produced in this period, fostering a sense of national pride through a creative celebration of the country’s legends and history that was potent enough to compete with this American/Western narrative, if not even better it.